shuklarishabh482/ReactJs/README.md

 # ReactJs
 This  repository is related to react.js .
-This repository contains some other topics information
+This repository contains some other topics information(javascript , Css , bootstrap).